 after getting our results from extruct.
 This is a symptom of structured data: where traditional

 <meta> tags are predictably 1-dimensional, the "structure" of structured data is flexible and determined by developers.
 This level of flexibility gives developers power to do things like define multiple meta images as a site's share image as a list of dicts as opposed to a single dict.
-This means makes the output of any given site's data unpredictable, which poses problems for Python scripts which are unaware of whether they should searching a list index or accessing a dictionary value.
+This means makes the output of any given site's data unpredictable, which poses problems for Python scripts that are unaware of whether they should searching a list index or accessing a dictionary value.

 The way I handle this is by explicitly checking the Python type of data being returned before extracting it:

 This uncertainly of returned data types occurs everywhere.
 In the example where a page may have multiple meta images, I might write a function like

 get_image() below, where I explicitly check the type of data being returned for a given attribute while transversing the data tree: